It must have been 27 years ago. It was a chance visit to a local record shop in Forestville, a northern suburb of Sydney, Australia.

 Back then “record” stores were just that.
 They sold vinyl records.
 However, at the time many were in a state of transition.
 Compact Discs had just come out and the writing was very much on the wall for the humble vinyl record.
 At the time this record shop was in the process of getting rid of it’s vinyl, settling into the retailing of CD’s, and transitioning to become a video movie hire shop – on the way out of music all together.

-I walked in for a look around and saw on the shelf this box set:
+I walked in for a look around and saw this small box set on one of the shelves:

 It was sitting alone.
 Catalogue number: Odeon Mono EAS-30013-26.

-You had the definite feeling that it had been on that shelf quite some time and had not sold and that the owners were keen to shift it.
+You had the definite feeling that it had been on that shelf quite some time….had not sold…and the owners were definitely keen to shift it.
 I took it down and noticed it didn’t have a price sticker on it.
 I also noticed that amongst the individual vinyl singles they still had displayed that they’d opened at least one other similar box set to break up the contents and sell the EP records it contained individually.

 What you see here is that same box set from all those years ago.